About the Academy

 Live Online (1–2–1 option available)

-Level 1 is a small-group, experiential course offered as reflective Continuing Professional Development (CPD) and personal development.
-It explores sound awareness, embodied and responsive playing, and thoughtful integration of sound within wellbeing and personal practice.
+Level 1 is a small-group, experiential training offered as Continuing Professional Development (CPD) and personal development.
+It introduces sound through playing, listening, and responsive exploration, with a focus on how sound may be approached and integrated within personal or professional contexts.

 Wellbeing practitioners

-Including qualified and insured yoga teachers, movement practitioners, and those working in supportive, non-clinical settings who wish to integrate sound gently and ethically within their existing scope of practice.
+Including qualified and insured yoga teachers, movement practitioners, and those working in supportive, non-clinical settings who wish to integrate sound within their existing scope of practice.

-For practitioners, this course may be used as reflective Continuing Professional Development (CPD), subject to individual insurance terms and organisational policies.
+This training may contribute to Continuing Professional Development (CPD), subject to individual insurance terms and organisational policies.

 Individuals seeking personal development